This is my mega-post about MLM Success.

 This is a leadership business.
 Customers and reps come and go like the common flu, but leaders are what you are really looking for.
 This represents no more than 1% of your team, if that.

 These are people who catch the vision and want to build a big business.
-This small group of people will be responsible for a majority of your commission check each month.
+This small group of people will be responsible for a majority of your growth, volume, and commission check each month.

 What’s great about our industry is that you only need a small group of leaders (2 to 5) to build a team with tens of thousands of people in it, and earn a six-figure income.
 Your job is to keep your eyes and ears open for leaders and potential leaders in your team.

-When you find someone with leadership qualities or leadership potential, take them under your wing and work with them.
+When you find someone with leadership qualities or leadership potential, take them under your wing and mentor them.
 Build a strong friendship with them.
 Help them.
 And whatever you do, don’t let your ego get in the way and mess things up.
 Just enjoy the override commissions.

 To attract quality leaders you must become a quality leader yourself.
 Studs do not want to work with duds.